babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 ```

 The `Notes` component has a fragment, which expects a list of `Note` notes with a selection of fields.
 Fair enough.
-But what what happens when we create a new note on the client, and save it in state?
+But what happens when we create a new note on the client, and save it in state?

 For example:
 ```jsx